 - argon oil - relatively new to the United States, argon oil has little to no odor.
 It is therapeutic for hair and for skin.
 One drawback of using argon oil is that it is also rare and can be expensive.

 - jojoba oil - the popularity of this oil really rose in the eighties.
 It can enhance the therapeutic properties of any essential oils which benefit the skin and treat such problems as eczema, acne and psoriasis.
-Jojoba promotes healthy hair and the essential oil you choose should complement jojoba and provide a pleasant scent.
+Jojoba promotes healthy hair and the essential oil you choose should complement the light aroma of jojoba and provide a pleasant scent.

 - olive oil - it is found in most kitchens and has properties that are beneficial to the skin and hair.
 It is also used in cosmetics and lotions.